bachya/Sifttter-Redux/README.md

 ### "Catch-up" Mode

 Sometimes, events occur that prevent Sifttter Redux from running (power loss to your device, a bad Cron job, etc.).
-In this case, Sifttter Redux's "catch-up" mode can be used to collect any valid journal data before the current day.
+In this case, Sifttter Redux's "catch-up" mode can be used to collect any valid journal on or before today's date.

 There are many ways to use this mode: